wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/test-mode-and-live-window/pid-tuning-with-smartdashboard.rst

 The F (feedforward) term is used for controlling velocity with a PID controller.

+.. todo:: add link to pid article when ported

-You can find more information in Operating the robot with feedback from sensors(C++ or Java).
+You can find more information in Operating the robot with feedback from sensors.

 Practice Tuning in FRCSim
 -------------------------